| tadyatha om gate gate paragate parasamgate bodhi svaha

 For example, say that one is having financial problems.
 Expenses continually exceed income.
 Could be home or business.
 One begins to feel like a victim.
 What is happening, where is the money going, what negative path is the money following?

 People with chronic money problems hold some cherished negative beliefs about money.
 They often believe that if they don't buy it now, it won't be there tomorrow (unstable emotions, lack of trust in one's power to create).
 They lack impulse control often.
 They are often invested in a negative expectation that there will never be enough: the religion of scarcity, inadequacy, insufficiency.

 We're talking deeply held beliefs.
-Teaching, training, meeting with these folks will be an eye-opener.
+Teaching, skills training, meeting with these folks will be an eye-opener.
 One will see oneself reflected in their mirror rather quickly.
 Chances are that one's own positive intelligence will see the match in the lower folk and eradicate it, realizing that like attracts like.
-Only Seva can expose the blind spot.
+Only Learning Seva can expose the blind spot.
 Works like a charm to solve one's own problem and helps others in the process.

 | 14th Dalai Lama 1935- Policy of Kindness Tenzing Gyatso : The Pocket Dalai Lama

 Religion = Optional

 "I believe there is an important distinction to be made between religion and spirituality.